We're making efficient, climate-friendly cooling for all a reality.

 Southeast Asia

 In 2017, there were around 40 million air conditioners in Southeast Asia.
-This is projected to reach 300 million by 2040, half of which will be in Indonesia[4]The Future of cooling in Southeast Asia (2019), IEA.
+It is projected that by 2040, the number of air conditioners in the region will reach 300 million, half of which will be in Indonesia[4]The Future of cooling in Southeast Asia (2019), IEA.

 United States of America